-- 6. Present: - Let's take these examples of exemplary feedback and see whether we can organize them into a model learning process. - ➤ In Day 5, when we discussed the role of the teacher in a differentiated classroom, we looked at some teacher metaphors.
-Let's go back to a couple of those metaphors and extend them. - If we consider the teacher as "coach," the students would be . . . [allow participants to respond before saying] athletes.
+- 6. Present: - ➤ Let's take these examples of exemplary feedback and see whether we can organize them into a model learning process using metaphors such as sports and music. - If we consider the teacher as "coach," the students would be . . . [allow participants to respond before saying] athletes. - 7.
+Show slide.